|

 that you formed to play in it.”
 Here again is a poetic identification of

-dinosaurs and the sea.
+dinosaur-like reptiles and the sea.
 The poetic

 parallelism identifies Leviathan as one of the “creeping things” of the